Influencer Whitelisting - The Risks and Benefits For Creators

 - Extend the reach and shelf life of an influencer’s post, which is especially important for Instagram stories since they expire after 24 hours.

 Unlike Facebook and Instagram’s Branded Content Tool, influencer whitelisting allows brands the freedom to create ads that are slightly different than the original posts in order to deliver better marketing performance.
 This includes adding a call to action like “Shop Now”, changing the copy to be more “urgent”, and even editing the image/video/carousel.
-Whitelisting also allows brands to use influencer audience data in order to get the whitelisted ad in front of the perfect consumer (called “creating custom and lookalike audiences”).
+Whitelisting also allows brands to use influencer audience data to get the whitelisted ad in front of the perfect consumer (called “creating custom and lookalike audiences”).

 As an influencer, how do you exactly complete a whitelist request?
 There are three main ways: